raspberrypilearning/rpi-ssh-access/en/step_1.md

 - Download PuTTY from [this site](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html){:target="_blank"}.

-- Once installed, you can open PuTTY from the Start menu and type in the IP address:
+- Once installed, you can open PuTTY from the **Start** menu and type in the IP address.

 	![](images/ssh-win.png)

-- If it's your first time connecting to this Raspberry Pi, you'll get a warning dialogue box, so click `Yes` to connect:
+- If it's your first time connecting to this Raspberry Pi, you'll get a warning dialogue box, so click **Yes** to connect:

 	![](images/ssh-win2.png)

-- Then you need to enter the username and password for the Raspberry Pi (usually `pi` and `raspberry`):
+- Then you need to enter the username and password for the Raspberry Pi (usually `pi` and `raspberry`, unless you have changed them).

 	![](images/ssh-win3.png)